cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

     .. method:: getPitches()

     Return all :class:`~music21.pitch.Pitch` objects found in any element in the Stream as a Python List.
 Elements such as Streams, and Chords will have their Pitch objects accumulated as well.
 For that reason, a flat representation may not be required.
-As Pitches have no duration, Pitch objects are returned in a List, not a Stream.
+Pitch objects are returned in a List, not a Stream.

     >>> from music21 import corpus
     >>> a = corpus.parseWork('bach/bwv324.xml')